italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 A failure within the optical network can cause secondary failure on multiple optical tunnels which can in turn cause failures on the multi-layer IP links and on the L2VPN and L3VPN services whose traffic is sent over the failed tunnels.

-For example, with a reference to Figure 7 of [ACTN POI], a failure within the optical network can cause a failure on the optical tunnel between NE11 and NE12.
+For example, with a reference to Figure 7 of {{!I-D.ietf-teas-actn-poi-applicability}}, a failure within the optical network can cause a failure on the optical tunnel between NE11 and NE12.
 As a consequence, also the IP link between PE13 and BR11 is failed and the L2VPN/L3VPN xxx is also affected.

 The O-PNC can report the operational status of the optical tunnels to the MDSC to let the MDSC know that the optical tunnel is down.
-The MDSC can then correlate the failure of the optical tunnel (e.g., the optical tunnel between NE11 and NE12 in Figure 7 of [ACTN POI]) with the secondary failures on the L2VPN/L3VPN whose traffic has been routed through that optical tunnel.
+The MDSC can then correlate the failure of the optical tunnel (e.g., the optical tunnel between NE11 and NE12 in Figure 7 of {{!I-D.ietf-teas-actn-poi-applicability}}) with the secondary failures on the L2VPN/L3VPN whose traffic has been routed through that optical tunnel.

-[Comment: Need to discuss here why reporting the operational status of the optical tunnel is not sufficient to motivate the need for a more enhanced incident management as proposed in [draft-feng-opsawg-incident-management]]
+> Comment: Need to discuss here why reporting the operational status of the optical tunnel is not sufficient to motivate the need for a more enhanced incident management as proposed in {{!I-D.feng-opsawg-incident-management}}

 The MDSC should also inform the OSS/orchestration layer about the failures on the affected L2VPN/L3VPN services though mechanisms which are outside the scope of this document.

-[Comment: Need further discussion about the behavior of P-PNC.
+> Comment: Need further discussion about the behavior of P-PNC.
 The P-PNC can also discover that the multi-layer IP link is down (e.g., using BFD).
-However, I think that the fault management process in P-PNC should be different from the case where the failed IP link is a single-layer IP link under P-PNC responsibility.]
+However, I think that the fault management process in P-PNC should be different from the case where the failed IP link is a single-layer IP link under P-PNC responsibility.

-[Comment: The assumption in this text is that there are grey interfaces between the routers and the optical NEs.
+> Comment: The assumption in this text is that there are grey interfaces between the routers and the optical NEs.
 More investigation is needed for the scenarios where optical pluggable interfaces are used in the router.
 Three scenarios for WDM networks: grey interfaces, colored interfaces option 1 and colored interfaces option 2.
-To consider also the case with ODU switching.]
+To consider also the case with ODU switching.

 {: #edge-fault}

 ## Cross-layer Link Failures

 The failures discussed in this section occur on the connection between a router and a ROADM.
 A first case concerns the Tx fiber used by R1 to send traffic to ROADM1 ({: #fig-failure-ingress-link}).

 ~~~~ ascii-art